-- 29. (1) The bid adjudication committee must - - (a) consider the report and recommendations of the bid evaluation committee; and - (b) either - (i) depending on its delegations, make a final award or a recommendation to the accounting officer to make the final award; - (ii) make another recommendation to the accounting officer how to proceed with the relevant procurement - (2) (a) If the bid adjudication committee decides or recommend an award of a bid to the bidder other than the one recommended by the bid evaluation committee, the bid adjudication committee must prior to awarding or recommendation the bid
+- 29. (1) The bid adjudication committee must - (a) consider the report and recommendations of the bid evaluation committee; and - (b) either - - (i) depending on its delegations, make a final award or a recommendation to the accounting officer to make the final award; - (ii) make another recommendation to the accounting officer how to proceed with the relevant procurement

-(i) check in respect of the preferred bidder whether that bidder's municipal rates and taxes and municipal services charges are not in arrears, and;

-- (ii) notify the accounting officer. (b) The Accounting Officer may - - (i) after due consideration of the reasons for the deviation, ratify or reject the decision of the bid adjudication committee referred to in paragraph (a); and - (ii) if the decision of the bid adjudication committee is rejected, refer the decision of the adjudication committee back to that committee for reconsideration. - (6) The accounting officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation. - (7) The accounting officer must comply with section 114 of the Act within 10 working days.
+- (2) (a) If the bid adjudication committee decides or recommend an award of a bid to the bidder other than the one recommended by the bid evaluation committee, the bid adjudication committee must prior to awarding or recommendation the bid - (i) check in respect of the preferred bidder whether that bidder's municipal rates and taxes and municipal services charges are not in arrears (if applicable, in which case the bidder will be afforded 7 working days to rectify this matter), and; - (ii) notify the accounting officer. (b) The Accounting Officer may - - (i) after due consideration of the reasons for the deviation, ratify or reject the decision of the bid adjudication committee referred to in paragraph (a); and - (ii) if the decision of the bid adjudication committee is rejected, refer the decision of the adjudication committee back to that committee for reconsideration. - (6) The accounting officer may at any stage of a bidding process, refer any recommendation made by the evaluation committee or the adjudication committee back to that committee for reconsideration of the recommendation. - (7) The accounting officer must comply with section 114 of the Act within 10 working days.